| | | | |

 Pineapple Pork Adobo

-Pineapple pork adobo is pieces of pork that are braised in a delicious tangy sauce until tender.
-I was very excited when I saw this recipe on Bon Appetit because my son and I love soy sauce while my husband and daughter love vinegar which makes this a perfect recipe for all of us.
+Pineapple pork adobo consists of pieces of pork braised in a delicious, tangy sauce until tender.
+I was very excited when I saw this pineapple pork adobo recipe on Bon Appétit because we loved the chicken adobo and pork adobo I’ve made in the past.
 The pieces of pork shoulder are braised in caramelized pineapple sauce, rice vinegar, soy sauce, onion, garlic, bay leaves, and peppercorns.
-Before serving you saute the bite-sized pieces of pineapple and serve with the delicious, flavorful, and tender pork on top of rice.
-I have always loved the first pork adobo recipe I ever made but I have to say, I am loving the addition of pineapple and onions!
-We all thought this pineapple pork adobo was an excellent meal and I think it’s a fun and easy recipe to make.
+Before serving, you sauté the pineapple and serve it with the delicious, flavorful, and tender pork on top of garlic rice.
+We all thought this pineapple pork adobo was an excellent meal, and it paired nicely with garlic rice and a simple salad.

 Pineapple Pork Adobo